 with a smooth forcing, and conventional Dirichlet b.c.\ applied, i.e., $u^{n+1} = g^{n+1}\/$ for $x\in\{0,1\}$.
 Let $u^{*}$ be the exact solution.
 Then the approximation error at time $t_{n+1}$, defined as $\errl^{n+1}=u^{n+1}-u^*(t_{n+1})$, satisfies the BVP

 with homogeneous Dirichlet b.c..
 Here $F^{n+1} = - (u^*(t_{n+1})-u^*(t_n)-\dt\,u^*_{xx}(t_{n+1})-\dt\,f^{n+1})=O(\dt^2)$.

 Problem \eqref{eq:BackwardEulerStepError} is a singularly perturbed BVP, where the time step $\dt$ is the small parameter.
-Standard boundary layer theory~\cite{BenderOrszag1978} implies that, generally, the solution exhibits a boundary layer (BL) of thickness $O(\sqrt{\dt})\/$, and amplitude determined by $\errl^n + F^{n+1}$.
-If the i.c.\ are captured exactly, i.e., $\errl^0 = 0$, then the BL amplitude is $O(\dt^2)$.
+Standard boundary layer (BL) theory~\cite{BenderOrszag1978} implies that, generally, the solution exhibits a BL of thickness $O(\sqrt{\dt})\/$, and amplitude determined by $\errl^n + F^{n+1}$.
+If the i.c.\ are captured exactly, i.e., $\errl^0 = 0$, the BL amplitude is $O(\dt^2)$.
 This explains exactly the top left panel in Figure~\ref{fig:errorshape_dirk123}.

 Higher order DIRK schemes combine intermediate stage solutions, each of which arises from a backward Euler-type (and thus singularly perturbed) problem.
-The boundary layers of the stage solutions will generally not cancel out, thus yielding a composite layer in the numerical approximation.
-How the composition of boundary layers from the stages works, and why they vanish globally in time (cf.~BE), is the focus of the study in \Srm\ref{sec:orderloss_gte}.
-Moreover, in \Srm\ref{sec:orderloss_gte} it is also demonstrated that the BL occurrence is generic in high-order RK schemes and difficult to avoid completely.
-The approaches in \Srm\ref{sec:WeakStageOrder} and \Srm\ref{sec:MBC} reduce the BL magnitude to the order of the RK scheme---but the loss of accuracy in higher derivatives generally still occurs.
+The BLs of the stage solutions do generally not cancel out, thus yielding a composite layer in the numerical approximation.
+How the composition of boundary layers from the stages works, and why they may vanish globally in time (cf.~BE), is the focus of the study in \Srm\ref{sec:orderloss_gte}; reducing the size of the BL is the focus of \Srm\ref{sec:WeakStageOrder} and \Srm\ref{sec:MBC}.